GordonFreemanK/gfk-image/README.md

 - **digiKam metadata writing needs to be disabled for the fields you modify with these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they will be overwritten after the batch script runs.

 - before sending it to the shell, the plugin respectively replaces the terms `$INPUT` and `$OUTPUT` with the path of the file currently in the library, and the path of a temporary file created in the same directory, and if either term is surrounded by double quotes, those get replaced as well.
-This is why there are *double double* quotes in the script.
-Double quoted strings in PowerShell *do* perform interpolation so **in the event that the original file path includes `$` or a ` ` ` the process will fail** for that particular file.
+This is why there are *double double* quotes in the bootstrapper script.
+Double quoted strings in PowerShell *do* perform interpolation so **in the event that the original file path includes `$` or a backtick (`) the process will fail** for that particular file.

 - the output file is created empty by digiKam before the User Shell script is called.
 This is why having a simple command such as `exiftool '$INPUT' -o '$OUTPUT' -All=` fails with *file already exists*.
 In our user shell script we overwrite the empty output file by calling `Copy-Item` before running other scripts.